SeeQee/hello-world/README.md

 # hello-world
 Hello!
-i would like to learn how to code.
+I would like to learn how to code.